Natural Wellness, Beauty & Lifestyle |

 Try: Plantago Tincture by A Vogel

-Functional testing and the importance of nutritional therapy
+Functional testing and nutritional therapy for tinnitus

 There is growing evidence to suggest that there may be a link between gut health and tinnitus.
 As such, certain nutritional deficiencies may also play a role in the development or exacerbation of tinnitus.
 For example, some studies have found that people with tinnitus are more likely to have gut problems such as irritable bowel syndrome (IBS) or celiac disease, while others have found that deficiencies in vitamins and minerals such as zinc, magnesium, and vitamin B12 may contribute to tinnitus [xvii] [xviii].